Skip to Content

 3. How do I know if my parent needs dementia care?

-If your parent forgets daily tasks, gets confused often, or shows behavior changes that affect safety, dementia care may help.
+If your parent forgets daily tasks, gets confused often, or shows behaviour changes that affect safety, dementia care may help.

 4. What’s the difference between dementia care and Alzheimer’s care?